elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_08.md

 Your choice of scheme and licence will depend on a number of factors, such as the type of materials, who the materials are targeted at, what you anticipate users wanting your materials for, any rules your institute may have already, and any materials you include within yours.

+!!! example "Activity"
-## Learning activity: find some examples of licences on training materials
+  Learning activity: find some examples of licences on training materials

 This learning activity will help you think more critically about how licences can be used.